Canada's Ontario says 'more extreme measures' on the table as COVID-19 cases rise

 after the Canadian province reported a second straight day of record-breaking COVID-19 cases.

-"I've never stressed this so much, all the way going back to March, as I am now: we are in a crisis," Premier Doug Ford said at a media briefing in Toronto, as he begged people to wear masks, wash their hands and stop gathering in groups to limit the spread of the virus.
+"I've never stressed this so much, all the way going back to March, as I am now: We are in a crisis," Premier Doug Ford told reporters, begging people to wear masks, wash their hands and stop gathering in groups.

-The warning from Canada's most populous province comes as Quebec, the worst affected Canadian province from the pandemic, is set to start night curfew on Saturday.
+The warning from Canada's most populous province comes as Quebec, the worst affected province from the pandemic, is set to start a nightly curfew on Saturday.

-Ontario reported 4,249 COVID-19 cases in the past 24 hours, according to the provincial health minister.
-A stricter lockdown in Ontario, which is Canada's economic engine, would be a further blow to the expected economy recovery and comes on the heels of Friday's dire jobs data.
+Ontario reported 4,249 COVID-19 cases in the past 24 hours.
+A stricter lockdown in theprovince, Canada's economic engine, would be a further blow and comes on the heels of jobs data showing Canada shed jobs for the first time since April.

-The province implemented a widespread lockdown impacting most businesses in late December, and announced on Thursday that it would keep elementary schools shut for in-person learning until Jan.
-25.
+The province implemented a widespread lockdown affecting most businesses in late December.

-Ford said that if people did not better follow public health guidelines, "the shutdown won't end at the end of January, and we will have to look at more extreme measures."
+Ford said if people did not better follow public health guidelines "we will have to look at more extreme measures."

 ((Moira.Warburton@thomsonreuters.com; 416-687-7996; 437-771-3124;))